lisajennykrieg/lisajennykrieg.github.io/research.md

 share: false
 ---

-Since October 2016, I'm working as a postdoctoral researcher in the research group of [Prof. Julia Verne][verne] at the [Department of Geography][geobonn] of the University of Bonn, which focuses on translocality, digitality, and human-environment relations in the
+Since October 2016, I'm working as a postdoctoral researcher in the research group of [Prof. Julia Verne][verne] on translocal human-environment-technology relations in the
 Western Indian Ocean.
+Since 2019, the project is funded by the DFG.
-My research here focuses on the translocality of Phelsuma day geckos as an endangered species that enjoys protection, an invasive species that is fought, and a loved species that is cared for in terrariums.
+My research focuses on the translocality of Phelsuma day geckos as an endangered species that enjoys protection, an invasive species that is fought, and a loved species that is cared for in terrariums.

 ![mauri1](/images/mauri1.jpg){: .lisas-image}